 "La Cosecha' is a Vineyard church and community centre being built in Colonia Progresso, Puerto Vallarta.
 Continuing our partnership with La Vina in 2017, CIDC undertook to fundraise and establish a dental/medical clinic inside La Cosecha (The Harvest) so that anyone in the surrounding impoverished neighbourhoods can access free care delivered by local and visiting dentists and doctors who volunteer their time.
 Two dentists in Puerto Vallarta helped design the treatment area and local doctors consulted on the medical clinic.
-The clinics opened in November 2017.
-CIDC thanks the generous donors who helped to achieve our funding goal of $40,000 for fixtures and equipment.
+The clinics opened in January 2018 and served over 200 patients between January and the end of March.
+CIDC thanks the Volunteer dentists, hygenists, nurses and doctors for their time, skill and care of the people in the community.
+Thank you also to generous donors who helped to achieve our funding goal of $40,000 for fixtures and equipment.
 There is still a lot of work to do!

 YOU CAN HELP BY: